Corporate Resolution

 Why You Need a Corporate Resolution

 Your corporation needs to open a new bank account, and the financial institution requires a certified banking resolution identifying the authorized signatories before it will process the application.
+Use our free corporate resolution template to get started quickly.

 The board of directors is authorizing the corporation to purchase commercial real estate, and the title company requires a resolution confirming that the officer signing the deed and closing documents has been duly authorized to do so.

-Your corporation is entering into a significant service agreement or vendor contract, and the counterparty has requested proof that the individual signing on behalf of the corporation has actual authority to bind the entity.
+Your corporation is entering into a significant interactive service agreement generator or vendor contract, and the counterparty has requested proof that the individual signing on behalf of the corporation has actual authority to bind the entity.

 Your corporation is applying for a business loan or line of credit, and the lender requires a resolution authorizing specific officers to execute loan documents, pledge corporate assets, and provide personal guarantees on behalf of the entity.
+For complex financing transactions, our contract drafting attorney drafting ensures every resolution meets institutional standards.

 Key Sections in a Corporate Resolution